VanitaDhanagar/btp-setup-automator/usecases/released/discoverycenter/3999-kyma-day2-operations/README.md

 ## Instructions

-1. **strongly recommended** that you install and setup **MS Visual Studio Code** (VS Code), too:

-- [Install VS Code](https://code.visualstudio.com/download) - this will be your development environment.
-- Install the VS Code [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension for connecting to and using Docker containers.

-2. Open a VS code on [Node](https://gkerefappscicd.jaas-gcp.cloud.sap.corp/computer/windowskymanode/).
+1. Open a VS code on [Node](https://gkerefappscicd.jaas-gcp.cloud.sap.corp/computer/windowskymanode/).

-3. Run the following command on terminal to pull the Docker image from the GitHub repository and start a container based upon it.
+2. Run the following command on terminal to pull the Docker image from the GitHub repository and start a container based upon it.

  ```bash
 docker container run --rm -it --name "btp-setup-automator" "ghcr.io/sap-samples/btp-setup-automator:latest"